jrcain-usgs/asc-public-docs/docs/concepts/ale/ale-driver-development-concepts.md

 ## Drivers

-- While there are similarities between spacecraft, each instument has particularities in:
+- While there are similarities between spacecraft, each instrument has particularities in:
   - what data it collects/records
   - how that data is shown